hotmule/Lastik/README.md

-# Lastik (in development)
+# Lastik
-Kotlin Multiplatform + Jetpack Compose pet project, based on www.last.fm/api
+Kotlin Multiplatform + Jetpack Compose pet project, based on www.last.fm/api (in development)

 ### Currently supported platforms
-- Android
+- Android - priority
-- Desktop
+- Desktop - as a Proof of Concept

 ### Used libraries